th3bossc/TFMS/README.md

 # TRAFFIC FINE MANAGEMENT SYSTEM
-Traffic Fine ManageMent System (TFMS) is fine management system created as part of DBMS S6 course
+A Database Management System (DBMS) project designed for Semester 5, the Traffic Fine Management System (TFMS) efficiently tracks, manages, and processes traffic violation fines, ensuring streamlined record-keeping and effective penalty management as well as payment transactions of each user.
+Furethermore, the project offers an admin interface for a prospective admin panel to manage the entire database securely offering separate interface for the same

 ## TABLE OF CONTENTS
 - [Overview](#overview)